trevenue44/avantionary/README.md

 ## Project Plan:
 - [x] Create a sort of database with management capabilities.
         - Take in words
         - Return definition of words
+- [x] Create a telegram bot that serves as another input interface to the program.
+        - A user can send the word to the bot and the definitions, synonyms and antonyms will be received as a reply.
 - [ ] Create an API in python.
         - API will be linked with the web interface.
         - It should link the database of words and meanings with the web interface
-- [ ] Create a telegram bot that serves as another input interface to the program.
-    - A user can send the word to the bot and the definitions, synonyms and antonyms will be received as a reply.

 ## Useful Resources:
 - Creating Telegram Bot: https://youtu.be/NwBWW8cNCP4